 Pharmacies have been provided with a list of physicians approved to participate in the Facilitated Access mechanism.
-Any changes to this list are communicated to pharmacies via their ONE-mail system.
+Any changes to this list are communicated to pharmacies.

 The Ontario Medical Association (OMA) is responsible for determining physician eligibility to participate based on the following criteria: